yumoz/Signal/README.md

-# dspmidtermtest
-This is my dsp midterm test code.
+This is my dsp code.